Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 Roughly: “you have laid him on the small of his back”.
 This means to defeat in wrestling, by pinning an opponent to the mat.
 However, it can also mean to have sex with someone, so in German the sexual pun is already present before Beatrice makes it so.
 Moreover, ‘aufs Kreuz legen’ can also mean to hoodwink or cheat – meanings not in the English.
 Translation is tricky!

-I love reading Shakespeare in English or German, But speaking German is tiring: have I used the correct grammatical order?
+I love reading Shakespeare in English or German, but speaking German is tiring: have I used the correct grammatical order?
 What is the word for ambiguity?
 (Zweideutigkeit: thanks for asking).
 I’m not sure how long I will keep going to Germany for these readings.
 But then there’s the lure of reading Hamlet next year.
 Can I resist the temptation?

 Sein oder nicht sein; das ist die Frage!